tinaponting/Wordpress-themes/README.md

 Worpdress Themes - abandoned or used by theme.

-: Koala blogger, works for news, personal orsomething like that, bought by never used by me.
+: Koala blogger, works for news, personal or something like that, bought by never used by me.
+: Birthday party, News, personal or Influencer,  used by me.